David Speirs

-David James Speirs (born December 15, 1984) is an Australian politician.
-He has been a Liberal member of the South Australian House of Assembly since the 2014 state election and leader of the Liberal Party since 19 April 2022.
-He represented Bright until 2018 and then Black following a redistribution of electoral boundaries.
+David James Speirs (born 15 December 1984) is a Scottish-Australian former politician and convicted drug dealer, who was the Leader of the Opposition in South Australia and Leader of the South Australian Liberal Party from April 2022 until August 2024.
+He was a member of the South Australian House of Assembly from the 2014 state election, representing the electorate of Bright from 2014 to 2018, and its successor, the electorate of Black, from 2018 to 2024.

 Speirs served as the Minister for Environment and Water in the Marshall Ministry between March 2018 and March 2022.